Frequently Asked Questions

 - If you need information about your bill, call the cashier at 847-635-1639.

-- If you need information about obtaining the books and materials for your course, call the Office of Alternative Education, 847-635-1970.
+- If you need information about obtaining the books and materials for your course, call the Online Learning office, 847-635-1970.

 Online courses are subject to the same refund policies as conventional Oakton credit courses.
 See Withdrawal from Classes for more information.
 The schedule/bill statement you receive when you register will include the exact dates for drop deadlines and the amount of refund you may expect.
 You may also contact the Enrollment Center for more information.